How to Get more Views on LinkedIn in 2021

 This text will be displayed under the publication and other members can respond to it.

 So it has much more impact on the algorithm.
-(I know it’s not super clear to you yet, but we’ll get there).
+(Don’t worry if it’s still not super clear to you, we’ll break everything down).

-This time, this action consists in republishing on your profile or your page, a content created by other people.
+This time, this action consists in reposting on your profile or your page, a piece of content created by other people.
 On Twitter it’s a retweet.

 It is a voluntary action to put forward to the people who follow us this content, often with a comment from us.